timurlenk07/sim2real_lane_segment/README.md

 Versions are always updated, so I plan to use the newest version possible.
 If this repo is finalised, or I wish to make a tag of it then I will add specific version informations.

+## Prerequisites
+All data generation code was run on Ubuntu 20 and Python3.8, while all training code was run on Ubuntu 16 and Python3.7 on a DGX Station.
+For package requirements please see [requirements.txt](requirements.txt)

 ## Data generation
 Data can be manually generated from the modified simulator contained in [the rightLaneDatagen folder](rightLaneDatagen).
 To use it one needs to launch [manual_control.py](rightLaneDatagen/manual_control.py) with a selected map from [rightLaneDatagen/gym_duckietown/maps](rightLaneDatagen/gym_duckietown/maps).